 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 The Boboli Gardens is one of Italy’s largest gardens.
 It begins at the Pitti Palace and ends at the Porta Romana.
-It was enlarged in the 17th through 19th centuries to its current size of 45,000 square meters or about 11 acres.
+It was enlarged in the 17th through 19th centuries to its current size of 45,000 square meters or about eleven acres.
 That gives everyone plenty of space to find a great spot for a picnic!

 The grounds have many beautiful statues sculpted by Giorgio Vesari, Stoldo Lorenzi, Giambologna Pietro Tacca, Sebastiano Saluini, and others.
+My favorite happens to be the large partial face below.
+It is quite large and impressive.

 The Views and Plants